mckees/libvpl/api/vpl/preview/legacy/README.txt

-The file preview/legacy/mfxvideo++.h is a preview implementation of "class MFXVideoSession" which takes advantage of API 2.0 functions of the Intel® Video Processing Library (Intel® VPL) for implementation selection and session creation.
+The file preview/legacy/mfxvideo++.h is a preview implementation of "class MFXVideoSession" which takes advantage of API 2.0 functions of the IntelÂ® Video Processing Library (IntelÂ® VPL) for implementation selection and session creation.

 Known limitations: